-If you are a state employee and became disabled on the job, you may qualify for accidental disability retirement benefits, which pays you a portion of your salary after you show that you are not capable of working.
+If you are a state employee and became disabled on the job, you may qualify for accidental disability retirement benefits, which pay you a portion of your salary after you show that you are not capable of working.
 Both the State Board of Retirement and the Public Employee Retirement Administration Commission must approve your application in order for you to receive ADR benefits.

 These benefits may be available in addition to your workers' compensation claim.
 If successful, you will receive 72 percent of your preinjury salary or wages.
 There is no minimum time you must have been employed by the state in order to receive benefits, and you may be eligible to receive these benefits for life.

-disability retirement can be daunting.
+Disability retirement can be daunting.
 You must compile medical evidence that proves you are disabled, as defined by Massachusetts state law.
 A three-member panel will conduct a hearing regarding your disability claim, and you must submit your medical evidence to this panel before your claim will be approved.

 If you do not have accurate, complete information that satisfies the three-member panel, you will not receive your needed disability benefits.
 This panel will evaluate your claim and your health status and contact your employer and any treating physicians.